drcarenhan/COMP90042_2024/README.md

 6) You MUST NOT submit the prediction result (to the codalab leaderboard) that is not produced from your code.

-7) Your MUST NOT use any rule-based techniques.
+7) You MUST NOT use any rule-based techniques.

 8) You MUST NOT use models that cannot be run on Colab (e.g. very large models that don’t fit on the GPU on Colab).